 3) Applying for Social Security Early

 This is a common mistake many ex-servicemen and civilians alike make.
 Government regulations stipulate that military retirees can only start taking Social Security once they turn 62.
 Those who start taking it immediately may not benefit fully.
-This is because they often end up taking up to a quarter less that those who wait until they reach the mandatory retirement age of 66.
+This is because they often end up taking up to a quarter less than those who wait until they reach the mandatory retirement age of 66.
 Those who wait further till they get to age 70 are likely to benefit more.
 Their benefit increases by 32 percent.
 Retirees who apply for Social Security too soon do not have long-term goals in mind.
 This can be a quick source of income but once it runs out, they are likely to get into difficulty.
 Deferring Social Security is therefore of great significance.

 Retirement is an opportunity to unwind after a long career.
 However, the mere thought of retirement makes many people anxious because it means that there will be no monetary security associated with employment.

 Many who retire from the military often receive a lump sum sendoff package and unfortunately end up mishandling the money.